suzu-devworks/examples-py/docs/packages/pdm.md

 ### Restore packages

-There are some similar commands for installing packages pinned to lockfiles, but with some differences.
+There are some similar commands for installing packages pinned to lock files, but with some differences.

 - `pdm sync` installs packages from lock files.
 - `pdm update` updates the lock file and then syncs.